Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Frequent fractures and multiple caries.

-Visual impairment in large pituitary adenomas that compress the optic nerves.
+Visual impairment due to large pituitary adenomas compressing the optic nerves.

 Decreased vitality, chronic fatigue.